cnm13ryan/inspect_agents/docs/getting-started/inspect_console_cheatsheet.md

-# Inspect Console Cheat Sheet (deepagents Inspect path)
+# Inspect Console Cheat Sheet (Inspect Agents path)

-This page explains how to run and navigate the Inspect‑AI console when using the deepagents Inspect path.
+This page explains how to run and navigate the Inspect‑AI console when using the Inspect Agents path.

 ## Quick Run (Preferred)